Bruges in Winter: Why December Is the Best Time to Visit Belgium's Medieval Gem

 Crowd Levels (The Real Advantage)

 Summer Bruges can feel suffocating.
-The canal boats queue for 20-30 minutes.
-The Markt is standing room only.
-Horse-drawn carriage rides (€55/30 mins for up to 5 people) have hour-long waits.
+Canal boats queue for 20-30 minutes.
+The Markt goes standing-room-only.
+Horse-drawn carriage rides (€55/30 mins for up to 5 people) carry hour-long waits.

-December Bruges?
-Canal boat rides end for the season in November, but everything else is accessible without the madness.
-The Basilica of the Holy Blood on Burg Square — normally packed — is peaceful enough to actually appreciate the 12th-century Romanesque lower chapel.
-Walking the streets, you hear church bells instead of tour guides.
+December Bruges runs differently.
+Canal boat rides close for the season in November, but everything else stays accessible without the madness.
+The Basilica of the Holy Blood on Burg Square — normally packed — is peaceful enough to actually take in the 12th-century Romanesque lower chapel.
+Walk the streets and you'll hear church bells instead of tour guides.

 Sample Winter Weekend Itinerary